 Suicide attack at Russia embassy in Kabul kills 2 diplomats

-KABUL, Afghanistan (AP) — A suicide bombing outside the Russian Embassy in the Afghan capital of Kabul on Monday killed two members of the embassy staff and at least one Afghan civilian in what Moscow denounced as an “unacceptable terrorist act.”
+KABUL, Afghanistan (AP) — A suicide bombing outside the Russian Embassy in the Afghan capital Kabul on Monday killed two members of the embassy staff and at least one Afghan civilian in a rare attack on a foreign diplomatic mission in Afghanistan.

-There was no immediate claim of responsibility for the blast, the latest in a series of attacks since the Taliban seized power a year ago, deposing a Western-backed government and capping their 20-year insurgency.
+There was no immediate claim of responsibility for the blast, the latest in a series of bombings and other attacks since the Taliban seized power a year ago, deposing a Western-backed government and capping their 20-year insurgency.

+Monday’s bombing, however, appeared to the first to target a foreign diplomatic mission in Kabul since the Taliban takeover.
+The campaign of attacks has largely targeted Taliban positions or mosques of minority groups, particularly Shiites.
+They have largely been blamed on the Islamic State group’s affiliate in Afghanistan, which opposes the Taliban and harbors a virulent hatred of Shiites, considering them heretics.

+It was not immediately clear why militants targeted the Russian Embassy in particular.

-Russia’s Foreign Minister Sergey Lavrov said the embassy has enhanced its security in the wake of the attack, and that “additional forces of the Taliban authorities,” including the Taliban-run intelligence service, were brought in.
+Russia’s Foreign Minister Sergey Lavrov said the embassy enhanced its security after the attack and additional Taliban authorities, including intelligence agents, were brought in.

 “Let’s hope that the organizers of this terrorist act and its perpetrators will be punished,” Lavrov said.

-The Russian Foreign Ministry said the explosion went off right outside the entrance to the embassy’s consular section.
-“An unknown militant set off an explosive device,” the ministry said.
-“As a result of the attack, two members of the diplomatic mission were killed, and there are also casualties among Afghan citizens.”
+The Russian Foreign Ministry said an unknown militant set off an explosive device right outside the consular section’s entrance.
+It said two members of the diplomatic mission were killed, “and there are also casualties among Afghan citizens.”

-Khalid Zadran, a spokesman for the Kabul police chief, said at least one civilian was killed and that 10 others were wounded.
+Kabul police spokesman Khalid Zadran said at least one Afghan civilian was killed and 10 others wounded.

-Zadran said a suicide bomber was involved in the blast.
-He said the bomber was identified by security forces before he could get closer to the crowd waiting outside the embassy.
-He said security forces shot the assailant.
+Zadran said security forces saw and shot the suicide bomber before he could get closer to the crowd outside the embassy.
 It was not immediately clear if the attacker was able to set off the blast before being shot, or if the gunfire detonated the explosives.

-Even though there was no immediate claim of responsibility, immediate suspicion fell on the extremist Islamic State group.
-The local affiliate of IS has stepped up attacks against the Taliban and civilians since the former insurgents took over the country last year as U.S. and NATO troops were in the final stages of their withdrawal.

-Although Moscow has designated the Taliban as a terrorist group and outlawed it on the Russian soil, the Taliban have representation in Russia and a delegation attended the recent St. Petersburg International Economic Forum.
+Attacks on embassies were rare even during the two-decade war between the Taliban and the Western-backed government.
+In 2017, the Taliban set off a massive truck bomb in a district where many government buildings and embassies were located, killing more than 90 Afghans and heavily damaging the nearby German Embassy.
+In 2015, a Taliban car bomb went off by the Spanish Embassy, killing a security guard.

 Russian President Vladimir Putin said in late June that Russia is trying to build relations with the Taliban and that Russia wants to see all the ethnic groups in Afghanistan take part in running the country.